Setting the stage for your home comes together with the accessories you use.

 They are the finishing touches and what gives interest to the space.
 Normally in your home the accessories are a reflection of who you are and your personal tastes.
 When selling, it is important to remove accessories that are too subjective and too personal.
 The accessories should be visual enhancing and coordinate with the rest of the space.

-Accessories are also great for updating looks and adding in accent colors to a neutral color theme.
+Accessories are also great for updating looks and adding in accent colours to a neutral colour theme.
 If you have a space that appears drab, you can add in sheen and gloss finishes through the use of accessories to give visual interest.

 Remember less is more.
 Don’t overcrowd surfaces and group things in odd numbers such as in 3’s.
 This will help to give balance and surfaces won’t seem cluttered.